Dharini-maker/SR-FLIPFLOP-USING-CASE/README.md

 **RESULT**

-Thus the implemention of SR flipflop using verilog and validating their functionality using their functional tables
+The program of SR flipflop using verilog and validating their functionality using their functional tables is implemented.